robertpeteuil/nomad-demo/README.md

 ```

 ```
-# Get the .jar file.
+# Get the .jar file into this repo
-cp  ../
+cp ../spring-react-boilerplate/target/spring-react-boilerplate-1.0.0-SNAPSHOT.jar .
 ```